GreatAttractor/imppg/doc/scripting/scripting.md

 ## Script progress

-The progress bar state in "Run script" dialog can be set by calling `imppg.progress(percentage)` (where `percentage` is between 0 and 100).
+The progress bar state in "Run script" dialog can be set by calling `imppg.progress(fraction)` (where `fraction` is between 0.0 and 1.0).
 It is up to the script to choose a meaningful value.

 ## Long paths